aws-samples/ipc-h264-hls-c-sdk/README.md

 The input parameters of this SDK inclucde AK/SK/Token for AWS S3 access, region name, bucket name and s3 object prefix (ususally the iot device certificate id).

 System requirement:
-The IPC should run a linux OS inside.
+IPC running Linux with H264 video encoding.
+SoC should have 3.5-4MB available memory when running @ 5Mbps data rate (Common data rate for 1080P video).
-Memory should be 3.5-4MB @ 5Mbps data rate.
-Can adjust according to the data rate when initialize the SDK.
+Memory buffer can be adjusted according to the data rate when initialize the SDK.

-3rd party library:
+3rd party library: (Already provided as submodule) OpenSSL 1.1.1
-Need OpenSSL 1.1.1 to build this project.
+Curl 7.70

 ## Design Overview